TheOdinProject/curriculum/nodeJS/express-basics/Express-Lesson-2.md

 1. Continue where we left off with the [MDN library tutorial (Part 3)!](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose)
 </div>

+### Knowledge Checks
+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+- <a class='knowledge-check-link' href='#crud'>What does CRUD stand for?</a>
+- <a class='knowledge-check-link' href='#model'>What does the Model in "MVC" refer to?</a>
+- - <a class='knowledge-check-link' href='#view'>What does the View in "MVC" refer to?</a>
+- - <a class='knowledge-check-link' href='#controller'>What does the Controller in "MVC" refer to?</a>

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.